NoahShomette/bevy_sparse_tilemap/README.md

 ﻿# `bevy_sparse_tilemap`
-A Tilemap crate for the Bevy game engine with a focus on logic and size.
+A Tilemap crate for the Bevy game engine with a focus on logic and map size.

 ## Features
-- Sparse-set style Tilemaps
+- Sparse-set style tilemaps
   - Only the minimum amount of data is stored for each tile.
 Furthermore tiles that don't need it don't get their own Entity
   - Built in API to handle spawning, despawning, and accessing tiles optional entities
 - Massive tilemap sizes.